toommyliu/vexed/apps/docs/api/index.md

 :::

 Some classes are not meant to be instantiated yourself, rather they are an abstraction over the game data.
-These are known as ["structs" or data classes](/api/struct/).

 ## Loading scripts